pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable')
 ```

 Restart the module and go with the browser to the same IP address(or school.local) as previously.
 You will see a "Timetable" button on top.
 This is the configuration page of the School Timer.
 When testing choose * (=ALL) for active days.
 For real usage, most probably the setting will be 1-5 (Monday-Friday).
+MON-FRI also works.
 Note that most/all Relays and SSRs have a LED so we can visually check whether they activated, without connecting the load.
+Before going to the next step be sure the timer is working as expected.

 ### Step 6.
 Collecting the rest of the hardware.
 PHOTO-TODO
 - A project enclosure, better to be air tight, to prevent moisture and dust.
 - A few jumper cables.
 Use only unused cables.
 Even slightly used cables can be ureliable.
 - Alternativelly a screw terminal breakout and simple copper wires.
 - A usb charger.
-No need to be powerful, but it helps to be of some quality, for example from an old phone.
+No need to be powerful, but it helps to be of good quality, for example from an old phone.
 - A connector for the bell connection.
 PHOTO TODO
 - ON/OFF switch
 - Dual tape, hot glue, or anything you prefer to fix things inside the box.